offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 ![FreeCAD sketcher workbench construction geometry toggled on toolbar buttons](freecad_sketcher_construction_geometry_toggled_on_toolbar_buttons.png)

-The color and line style changes based on the type of construction element and the state of the overall sketch.
+The color and line style changes !!based!! on the type of construction element and the state of the overall sketch.
 The screenshot below shows the default colors used by FreeCAD for the various types and states.

 ![FreeCAD Sketcher workbench element colors](freecad_sketcher_element_colors.png)